P0ed/5Y-Mission/Tricorder/Terminal/Terminal/ProgramCompiler/README.md

 Only static allocation out of the box, with a special case for closures.
 Closures are preallocated behind the stack and limited in quantity and size (255 clusures available to user).
 Exceeding closures count is a runtime error.
 Exceeding closure size is a compile time error.
+Closure size is 64 words.
+Word size is 32bit.

 #### Example code:
 ==================